The Executive Remuneration Review: India

 - the workmen consent to their transfer.

-If all of the conditions in (a) mentioned are not met, then the workmen who have been in continuous service for one year (240 days) or more shall be deemed to have been retrenched and be entitled to the following from the transferor entity: (1) one month's notice or wages in lieu thereof; and (2) retrenchment compensation calculated at the rate of 15 days' 'average pay' for every year of continuous service or part thereof in excess of six months.
+If all of the conditions mentioned above are not met, then the workmen who have been in continuous service for one year (240 days) or more shall be deemed to have been retrenched and be entitled to the following from the transferor entity: (1) one month's notice or wages in lieu thereof; and (2) retrenchment compensation calculated at the rate of 15 days' 'average pay' for every year of continuous service or part thereof in excess of six months.

 vi Reason for termination and constructive dismissal